-- 4. Agents may receive multiple commission advances but the aggregate of all commission advances that an Agent may have outstanding at any one time shall not exceed \$20,000. - 5.
+- extenuating circumstances, as determined by eXp in its sole and absolute discretion. - 4.
+Agents may receive multiple commission advances but the aggregate of all commission advances that an Agent may have outstanding at any one time shall not exceed \$20,000. - 5.
 A \$100 service charge ("Service Charge") will be added to: 1) any advances made from a commission advance company that is outside of the eXp preferred partners network; and 2) and UCC liens presented to eXp from a commission advance company seeking payment of any unpaid commission advance(s).